nualn/reaktor-rps/README.md

 ## Running
 ### Online

-The application will be up on Heroku soon.
+The application is up on [Heroku](https://reaktor-rps-2022.herokuapp.com/).

 ### Locally

 Clone the repository and run `npm install`to get started.
-To get the mongoDB cache working, add a .env file to the server directory with `MONGODB_URI=<your uri>`.
+To get the mongoDB cache working, add a .env file to the server directory with `MONGODB_URI=<your monogdb uri>`.
+It is also recommended to create an index on the `players` collection.

 Some useful scripts:

 - `npm run postinstall`: build client and server
 - `npm run build:server`: build server